copernicus-mogley/zkav.club/opportunities/README.md

 ---

+Right now we’re recruiting two coordinators to run the archive.

+*Coordinator roles are paid monthly.*

-### Archivist
+### The Archivist — currently recruiting

 Preserve recorded conversations as durable archive items with clear metadata.

 [View the Archivist role](/opportunities/archivist/)

----

-### Storyteller
+### The Storyteller — currently recruiting

 Interpret recorded conversations with titles, context, and descriptions.